ektocomms/ektor/README.md

 }
 ```

-Handling messages of different types in a single actor is usefull to achieve separation of concerns.
+Handling messages of different types in a single actor is useful to achieve separation of concerns.
 An actor may receive messages from a Supervisor and from other actors, and the expected interaction with each of them can be modeled using a different message type for each other.
 A supervisor would then provide a reference -let's say a subject owned by actor A- to an actor B, and the type of that subject would represent the kind of messages actor B is expected to send to actor A.

 The actor implementation on `gleam_otp` library let us handle messages of different types in a single actor by using a `Selector`.
 A selector is a mapping of `Subject` instances to functions that transform messages from each Subject type to messages of the unique Selector type.
 A single `message_handler` function will then instruct the actor on how to handle messages from this unified type.